alexpiper/metabrowser/README.md

-# metabrowser
-A shiny app for browsing and reporting metabarcoding data
+A user-friendly Shiny interface for analysis,visualisation, and reporting of metabarcoding data.